-Conservation easement proposals must include the proposed restrictions and reservations for the easement and the funding mechanism available to support long-term stewardship.
-The final conservation easement terms and conditions are subject to input, review and approval by the State.
-The State's interest will be included in the conservation easement.
+Public access easement proposals must include the proposed uses, restrictions and reservations for the public access easement and the funding mechanism available to support long-term stewardship.
+The final public access easement terms and conditions are subject to input, review and approval by the State.
+The State's interest will be included in the easement.

 Grantee must own the land or hold a lease or other legal, long-term interest in the land that is satisfactory to the State.
+For fee-title/simple acquisitions, grantees include deed restrictions including the State's interest in the property (See Appendix N).
+The final deed is subject to input, review and approval by the State.